Nuestra Belleza Latina 2011: Episode 3

-The second group of hopefuls was flown to Miami for their lessons and training.
+The second group of contestants was flown to Miami for their lessons and training.
 At the end of the week only 24 semi-finalists remained.
-After a series of challenges during the second live gala, the judges chose the final 12 contestants from group two, who would advance into the top 24 to fight for a place in the beauty mansion.
+After a series of challenges during the second live gala, the judges chose the final 12 contestants from group two, who would advance into the top 24 to compete for a place in the beauty mansion.